-Few things are more annoying than when you settle in to read an interesting article you’ve found while surfing on your Android device only to have a ginormous pop-up fly around the screen and block your view.
+Few things are more annoying than when you settle in to read an interesting article you’ve found while surfing on your Android phone only to have an enormous pop-up fly around the screen and block your view.
 It’s time to put a stop to pop-up ads on Android.

-While no pop-up blocking method is 100 percent foolproof, with the right security practices, you can keep most of the digital gnats away from you the next time you’re browsing the web on your Android phone.
-The method outlined below was tested in Android Nougat, but the process is exactly the same in Android Oreo and Android Pie.
+While no pop-up blocking method is 100 percent foolproof, with the right security practices, you can keep most of the digital nuisances away from you the next time you’re browsing the web on your Android phone.

-1. Open the Chrome, the default browser on Android.
+1. Open Chrome, the default browser on Android.

-2. Tap More (the three vertical dots) at the top-right of the screen.
+2. Tap the More button (the three vertical dots) at the top-right of the screen.

 4. Scroll down to Site settings.

-5. Touch Pop-Ups to get to the slider that turns off pop-ups.
+5. Press Pop-Ups to get to the slider that turns off pop-ups.

-6. Touch the slider button again to disable the feature.
+6. Tap the slider button again to disable the feature.

 One offering is Ghostery, which is a popular blocker and privacy-focused extension.
 On Android, it comes in the form of a full-blown browser that gives you visibility of the types of trackers that are on websites.
-Here’s how to block pop-ups using that app.
-(Again, this method will work in Oreo just as it works in Nougat.)
+Here’s how to block pop-ups using the Ghostery app.

-Additionally, you can go to Ghostery > Tracker Blocking Options and then select Block Everything for the most aggressive blocking option.
+3. Additionally, you can open Ghostery, choose Tracker Blocking Options and then select Block Everything for the most aggressive blocking option.

 This will reduce the chance that you’ll see any pesky pop-ups that will ruin your mobile browsing experience.